rng-guy/NFSMWBartender/README.txt

 feature is easier to configure, leaner, and even checks strings for correctness on game launch, ignoring any specified strings that do not actually exist in the game's (modified) binary files.

-The CONFIGURATION (.ini) FILES for this set are located in "scripts/BartenderSettings/Basic".
+The CONFIGURATION (.ini) FILES for this feature set are located in "BartenderSettings/Basic".

 To DISABLE..
  • ..a given customisation option, either delete its parameter group or the file containing it.
  • ..a given bug fix, you must delete specific configuration files (see "LIMITATIONS" section).
+ • ..the entire feature set, delete all its configuration files or the folder containing them.